-As part of our services, we can download a variety of data for the subscribers of a Twitter List and the tweets within it, into CSV files.
+As part of our services, you can download a variety of data for associated with Twitter Lists, its members, follower and tweets into spreadsheet format, here.
 This data can be very useful for your strategic planning.
 Please email us here to speak to us about how we can help.

 Keeping tabs on news feeds

 Twitter can also be a great source of news from a range of sources and being able to track news around the stock market in general and specific stocks and funds is vital to your decision making.